biplav-s/covid19-info/paper/README.md

 16. Why India has the upper hand against COVID-19 [Please, find the published article by World Economic Forum](https://www.weforum.org/agenda/2020/04/india-covid19-coronavirus-response-kerala-uttar-pradesh/)[April 17,2020]

 17. We completely missed the [odd-even setting for vehicles(Your recommendation)](https://www.linkedin.com/pulse/delhis-second-take-odd-even-traffic-rationing-make-cut-srivastava/) post lockdown to help people recover from Covid as two source link Air pollution to Covid 19 deaths.
 [WEF](https://www.weforum.org/agenda/2020/04/the-deadly-link-between-covid-19-and-air-pollution/) and [BBC](https://www.bbc.com/news/health-52351290)

+18. WHO Academy for health workers and WHO Info for general public are the two apps recently published by WHO.
+[13th May 2020](https://www.who.int/news-room/detail/13-05-2020-launch-of-the-who-academy-and-the-who-info-mobile-applications?fbclid=IwAR0Ence-lAqeLOki25im7-00FUnaUeyo2533eEi-DI4-4u4J6crivggjYrY#.Xr7hxFztIPs.facebook).
+There is a World Health Assembly 73 going on dated 18-19th May Link:- [Main Site](https://apps.who.int/gb/e/e_wha73.html?fbclid=IwAR3bLkyTAq17FxTGesODM3CRUjLJ8tR2WH9ydJNYw3aJ60ur7eBnMmfH-ak) [live video Link](https://www.facebook.com/WHO/videos/643688902876975/?fref=mentions) [Daily Briefing by WHO](https://www.facebook.com/WHO/)

+19. with less then 10 days before first monsoon arrives after pandemic announcement(coronavirus can stay in the atmosphere for a long time).
+>* Everyone should be prepared now more then ever.
+Like every general household should get a thermometer for general temperature check.
+I know the contactless thermometer can be a bit costlier, but they are not that costlier for a organization with essential workers.
+Know ways to sanitize a good local thermometer/ medical supplies (This is the new normal).
+Create a #MasksForAllInitiative for the rest of the year (A good leaders will always promote this).

+>* Enough medicine for storage/ backup in a medical centre, which are far away from cities/ accessible towns.

+>* Being Vigilant about the number of cases also makes people cognizant of taking appropriate steps in a given location.
+(The Aaorogya Setu App does it best, gives number of cases in 500m/ 1k.m. and more)

+>* A reptitive message of good number of ads on television about safety measures.
+This can be the default television channel 0000 (This is the same channel we get most of the ads).

+>* There are cities with second wave of the virus.
+(Add source here.)

+>* Cities with most cases should be given special attention.
+A root cause should be found to prevent second wave in such locations.

+20. Food, clothing, shelter and healthcare should be basic rights and not privilege.

+21. Fuzzy tailgating (elaborate the topic)

+22.

 -- I will add more in this section. --